Note: For help accomplishing the things discussed in this article, you might be interested in my book and organization kit If Something Happens to Me.

 Is your budget going to work?

 You have made a retirement budget haven’t you?
-If not, download a free budget worksheet at www.intentionalretirement.com/resources.
+If not, download our free retirement budget worksheet.
 What will your sources of income be once your paycheck stops?
 Do you have a realistic estimate of how much that income will be?
 How about expenses?
 Some people say you can live on about 70 percent of your preretirement income, but is that realistic for you?
 There’s only one way to find out.
 Practice living for a few months on the income and expenses that you’ve projected.
 Then reexamine your budget and see if anything needs to change.
 If it didn’t work for a 2 month trial, it probably won’t work for a 20 year retirement.
 Take what you learned and make adjustments as necessary.